request/request/README.md

 * `headers` - http headers, defaults to {}
 * `body` - entity body for PATCH, POST and PUT requests.
 Must be buffer or string.
 * `form` - when passed an object this will set `body` but to a querystring representation of value and adds `Content-type: application/x-www-form-urlencoded; charset=utf-8` header.
 When passed no option a FormData instance is returned that will be piped to request.
+* `digestAuth` - An authenticator object returned from the `request.digestAuth` function.
+See documentation above.
 * `auth` - A hash containing values `user` || `username`, `password` || `pass`, and `sendImmediately` (optional).
 See documentation above.
 * `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json` header.
 Additionally, parses the response body as json.
 * `multipart` - (experimental) array of objects which contains their own headers and `body` attribute.
 Sends `multipart/related` request.
 See example below.